Multiculturalism and the Horrors of Parkland and Santa Fe

 Jesus said, “Love your neighbor as yourself,” and even, “Love your enemies.”
 Per Multiculturalism, those are narrow sectarian notions that only have relevance to Christian believers.

 At a practical level, molding kids into loving servants of others is an impossibly gargantuan task, especially for parents who haven’t remotely mastered it themselves.
-Living in a multicultural society that trivializes biblical truth makes it exponentially more difficult to convince children to reject their natural ethic of self-love.
+Further, living in a multicultural society that trivializes biblical truth makes it exponentially more difficult to convince children to reject their natural ethic of self-love.

 To the extent we buy into Multiculturalism, America will become a culture few really want to live in.
 Namely, a place where the horrors of Parkland and Santa Fe are commonplace.